-All Nuna infant car seats—the PIPA, PIPA RX, PIPA Lite, PIPA Lite R and PIPA Lite LX—can use the same base.
+All Nuna infant car seats—the PIPA, PIPA RX, PIPA Lite, PIPA Lite R, PIPA Lite LX and PIPA Lite RX—can use the same base.

 When purchasing additional infant car seat bases separately for other vehicles, you can choose from either the PIPA or RELX base—no matter which base was included in the box originally with your car seat.

 Learn more about the differences between bases in this PIPA vs. RELX base comparison.